ravachol/kew/CONTRIBUTING.md

 After making any changes, open a pull request on Github.

-- Please contact me (kew-music-player@proton.me) before doing a big change, or risk the whole thing getting rejected.
+- Please contact me (kew-player@proton.me) before doing a big change, or risk the whole thing getting rejected.

 - Try to keep commits fairly small so that they are easy to review.